dolox/fallback/README.md

 ## API
 ### fallback.load(libraries)
-- Libaries is an object that expects it's key to be the libary that is loaded.
+- `libraries` is an object that expects it's key to be the libary that is loaded.
 Per example jQuery's key is `jQuery`.
 - You can pass either an array or string as the value for each library.
 - All libraries will be executing in parallel.
 - The fallback libraries will be executed in the order they are in the array.